RapidSoftwareSolutions/Marketplace-Intercom-Package/README.md

 ## How to get credentials:
 0. [Sign up](https://app.intercom.io/a/start) in Intercom.
-1. Navigate to Settings / App settings / Developer tools.
+1. Navigate to Settings -> App settings(on the top left) -> Developer tools.
 2. Create "Access token" or "OAuth App".
 3. If you choose "OAuth App", copy clientId and clientSecret and use them to generate Access token.